Updated on August 30, 2017

-Every academy has different requirements, but most will want you to be between the ages of 18 and 45 and to have a high school degree or equivalent.
-Whatever your age, you must be in excellent physical and mental condition to be able to pass the rigorous training of the academy.
+Every fire academy has different requirements, but most will want you to be between the ages of 18 and 45 and to have a high school degree or equivalent.
+Whatever your age, you must be in excellent physical and mental condition to be able to pass the rigorous training of the fire academy.

 While most programs want all students to enter at the same time, some have staggered entrance options.
-Generally, you’ll need to commit to anywhere from 40 to 48 hours weekly to undergo the program.
+Generally, you’ll need to commit anywhere from 40 to 48 hours weekly to undergo the program.

-There are also programs that are geared to working people.
+There are also programs that are geared toward working people.
 These offer night and weekend training that can be completed in a longer period of time.
 Many local colleges have fire training programs that offer two and four-year degrees in fire science and other related fields that prepare you for various levels of employment as a firefighter.